JP Morgan lifts PBF Energy Inc. [PBF] price estimate. Who else is bullish?

 JP Morgan have made an estimate for PBF Energy Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on September 21, 2022.
 While these analysts kept the previous recommendation, Wolfe Research raised their target price from $36 to $49.
 The new note on the price target was released on September 15, 2022, representing the official price target for PBF Energy Inc. stock.
 Previously, the target price had yet another raise to $57, while Wells Fargo analysts kept a Overweight rating on PBF stock.

-PBF Energy Inc. [PBF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.91.
-With this latest performance, PBF shares dropped by -9.28% in over the last four-week period, additionally plugging by 25.09% over the last 6 months – not to mention a rise of 234.11% in the past year of trading.
+PBF Energy Inc. [PBF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -19.48.
+With this latest performance, PBF shares dropped by -25.27% in over the last four-week period, additionally sinking by -14.44% over the last 6 months – not to mention a rise of 171.92% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and PBF Energy Inc. [PBF] shares currently have an operating margin of +2.61 and a Gross Margin at +3.51.
 PBF Energy Inc.’s Net Margin is presently recorded at +0.85.